utopia-foss/utopia/dune/utopia/models/ForestFireModel/README.md

 The model differentiates between two modes:

 * The two state forest fire.
-Available states for a cell in a cellular automaton are 'empty' and 'tree'.
-Trees grow on an empty cell with probability 'growth_rate'.
-With the probability 'lightning_frequency' a cell is ignited and this cell, as well as all connected cells (the cluster) burn instantaneously and turn to empty - a percolation occurs.
+Available states for a cell in a cellular automaton are `empty` and `tree`.
+Trees grow on an empty cell with probability `growth_rate`.
+With the probability `lightning_frequency` a cell is ignited and this cell, as well as all connected cells (the cluster) burn instantaneously and turn to empty - a percolation occurs.
 * The three state forest fire.
-Available states for a cell in a cellular automaton are 'empty',  'tree', 'burning'.
-Trees grow on an empty cell with probability 'growth_rate'.
-With the probability 'lightning_frequency' a cell is ignited and turns to burning.
+Available states for a cell in a cellular automaton are `empty`,  `tree`, `burning`.
+Trees grow on an empty cell with probability `growth_rate`.
+With the probability `lightning_frequency` a cell is ignited and turns to burning.
 Furthermore a cell turns from tree to burning if at least one of its neighbors is burning.
 Burning cells turn empty (one time step later).

-Use the boolean 'two_state_FFM' to use either model.
+Use the boolean `two_state_FFM` to use either model.

 ## Implementation Details

-There is the possibility to use the model feature 'ignite bottom row' instead of a lightning frequency.
-Cells don't ignite at random, but any tree on the bottom (southern) row is ignited.
+There is the possibility to use the model feature `ignite_bottom_row` instead of a lightning frequency.
+Cells don`t ignite at random, but any tree on the bottom (southern) row is ignited.

 The model can be used as a percolation model if the simulation is run for a single time step.